 The Bachelor of Kinesiology curriculum requires completion of 120 credit hours.
 (Course numbers which end in "3" are worth three credit hours.
 Course numbers which end in "6" are worth six credit hours).
-Students entering the Kinesiology program in September of 2012 or later must obtain a grade of 60% (C-) or better in the Kinesiology CORE and Communication course.
-An overall cumulative GPA of 2.00 must be maintained to graduate.
+Students entering the Kinesiology program in September must obtain a grade of 60% (C-) or better in the Kinesiology CORE and Communication course.
+An overall cumulative GPA of 2.00 is required to graduate.